.

 "And don't worry--you won't have to take a boat; I'll have someone portal you over.
 When you get back this afternoon, pack and have Stiletta come fetch me, and then we'll go."

 Doremi nodded and proceeded to finish breakfast.
 When they were done, they parted in the waiting room and Raven remained behind as Doremi passed into the lobby.
-After a few moments she clasped her hands behind her back and looked over to her portrait.
+After a few moments, she clasped her hands behind her back and looked back to her portrait.
 She stared at it for a moment, trying to determine if there were any changes in it, and then drew near, looking up into the youthful face she now envied.

 "Is there anyone in there?" she asked quietly.
 "If you can talk to her, you certainly can talk to me."

-No answer came, and Raven was satisfied.
+No answer came, and after a moment Raven was satisfied.

-"Just as well," she said.
-"You wouldn't have anything to say that I'd want to hear.
-I'm a lot smarter now than I was when you were painted anyway.
-But I suppose you do have this one thing going for you--you'll always be seventeen, won't you?"
-She glanced downward.
-"What a pity I didn't tell that crazy Elf I wanted her to make a painting that would age in my place, but who knew then what she was capable of?"
+“Just as well,” she said.
+“You wouldn’t have anything to say that I’d want to hear.
+I’m a lot smarter now than I was when you were painted anyway.
+But I suppose you do have this one thing going for you: You’ll always be seventeen, won’t you?”

-She paused in silence for several moments.
 “And who knew I would ever become old?
 In any event, it makes no difference; I will simply deal with the problem, and overcome.”

 Hmm, she thought.
-That's Krellan.
+That’s Krellan.
 I wonder what it means.
 There was no telling, so she shrugged and stepped inside, looking around.
-No one was there to greet her, but she could see that the bottom floor of the house functioned as a small art gallery and paintings covered its plaster walls.
+No one was there to greet her, but she could see that the bottom floor of the house functioned as a small art gallery, for paintings covered its plaster walls.
 The one nearest the door portrayed two vicious war dogs painted so realistically they looked ready to jump out of the painting at her.
 Other paintings featured everything from land and seascapes, to a portrait of a Bard playing a lute.
-A wooden door lay at the opposite end of the room with a small sign attached to the doorknob.
-Presumably it led to Dreamspinner's living quarters upstairs.
-Doremi drew near to it and lifted the sign to see that, in an attractive calligraphic script, it read:

 Do not disturb the artist!

-"Darn!" she muttered, letting the sign fall back down.
-Frustrated, she figured she may as well look at the paintings and then try coming back later.
-A small painting next to the door first caught her attention.
-It was titled Into the teeth of the maelstrom, a depressing, but magnificently painted, nautical theme of a ship being tossed about in a hurricane.
+“Drat!” she muttered, letting the sign fall back down.
+Frustrated, the Bard supposed she may as well look at the paintings and then try coming back later.
+A small painting next to the door caught her attention.
+It was titled Into the teeth of the maelstrom, and was a depressing, but magnificently painted, nautical theme of a ship being tossed about in a hurricane.
 Its sail was either torn away or else taken down, and the seas raged against the hapless vessel as, in the background behind it, the black clouds of a hurricane formed themselves into the maw of a wolf ready to gobble up ship and crew.
-Staring at it, Doremi realized something: I recognize that ship, she exclaimed to herself!
-That's the Ocean Gypsy; I'm sure of it.
-It looks like the model ship at the Inn...and that's the same ship I was on in my dream!

-Boy, she thought, those paintings of hers can be dangerous!
-You really have to watch yourself around them.
 At least, though, she now had some clue as to what had brought on her nightmare.
-Dreamspinner had portrayed the same ship in two different paintings, and somehow Doremi's interest in one of them had somehow caused her to be affected by the magic of the other.
+Dreamspinner had portrayed the same ship in two different paintings, and somehow Doremi’s interest in one of them had caused her to be affected by the magic of the other.
 That, at least, was a relief.
-But still, she wanted to know about the conversation she had with the portrait.
-That painting at the Inn, she was sure, held secrets and perhaps Dreamspinner could explain them.

-Doremi moved away and stepped over to the one of the Bard.
-This one, at least, couldn't be too dangerous.
-She focused intently at it and as she watched, Doremi could see the figure inside begin to move and pluck a melody on the strings of the lute.
-Doremi smiled--she wanted this painting!
-A sign upon its frame revealed it was actually for sale at a price of 10,000 gold marks--an astronomical amount she didn't have - -but perhaps she could get the money from Raven and use the painting in the school.
+The Bard smiled--she wanted this painting!
+A sign upon its frame revealed it was actually for sale at a price of 10,000 gold marks--an astronomical amount she didn’t have--but perhaps she could get the money from Raven and use the painting in the school.
 She noticed that on a table there lay an unlocked wooden chest with a note indicating that payment could be placed in it if one wished to buy a painting.

-Doremi spent about thirty minutes more admiring the rest of what the gallery offered, and she happened upon a charming little painting, about eight inches square, of a group of children at play in a grassy meadow.
-As she closed her eyes, she could hear the happy sounds of their laughter, and it took only as long as it took to read the card upon it saying Free to good home for a hole to be left on the wall and the painting tucked under her arm.
+Doremi spent about thirty minutes more admiring the rest of what the gallery offered, and she happened upon a charming little painting about eight inches square, of a group of children at play in a grassy meadow.
+As she closed her eyes, she could hear the happy sounds of their laughter, and it required only as long as it took to read the card upon it saying Free to good home for a hole to be left on the wall and the painting tucked under her arm.

 Raven would like this one, she thought to herself.

 Another fascinating painting depicted a Gypsy fortune-teller hunched over a crystal ball.
-Dressed in the typical garish garb Gypsies were renowned for, her stringy gray hair sprung from a red head scarf and wound its way down the old Gypsy's wrinkled face as she looked up, a bony finger attached to an arthritic hand pointing toward the viewer in possible warning.
-Something in the back of Doremi's mind warned her not to, but she couldn't resist looking into the crystal ball.
-As had happened with the painting of the Ocean Gypsy, she could feel herself being pulled into the painting, But, prepared for that, she maintained her concentration and prevented the painting from overcoming her own will and forcing her to become more a part of the canvas than she wished to.
+Dressed in the typical garish garb Gypsies were renowned for, her stringy gray hair sprung from a red headscarf and wound its way down the old Gypsy’s wrinkled face as she looked up, a bony finger attached to an arthritic hand pointing toward the viewer in possible warning.

 Doremi didn't see anything, but she began to hear something.
 It was a horrible sound--a ghastly wail of shrieks and screams suddenly broken by someone's voice crying out above the din: "If anyone's holding back a wish--use it now!"

-Doremi pulled back from the painting--whatever that was, it sure didn't sound comforting!
+The Bard pulled back from the painting--whatever that was, it sure didn’t sound comforting!

-Throughout this time, Dreamspinner never showed and finally Doremi reluctantly left the studio, intending to return.
 And return she did--two more times during the day, yet Dreamspinner was never downstairs.
-She wound up exploring a bit more of the city and spending a few hours visiting with Desmore, and then, a couple of hours before dusk, she returned for the last time to the art gallery.
-The door was now shut and curtains drawn over the windows, but the interior, she could see, was now lit by lamps on both the bottom and top stories.
-She drew near and discovered that a note hung from the doorknob which read: the artist does not accept commissions--don't ask!
+She wound up exploring a bit more of the city and spending time visiting with Desmore then, a couple of hours before dusk, she returned for the last time to the art gallery.
+The door was now shut and curtains drawn over the windows, but the interior, she could see, was lit by lamps on both the bottom and top stories.
+She drew near and discovered that a note hung from the doorknob that read: The artist does not accept commissions--don’t ask!

-Although she worried it would be rude to disturb her, Doremi absolutely had to speak with Dreamspinner, and she summoned up her courage to ring the door knocker, a bronze piece made in the shape of a brush which clapped against an artist's palette.
-She held her breath waiting, and after a few moments, the door opened slightly with a creak.
-The face of an Elf peered out at her.
+Although she worried it would be rude to disturb her, Doremi absolutely had to speak with Dreamspinner, and she summoned up her courage to ring the door knocker, a bronze piece made in the shape of a brush that clapped against an artist's palette.
+She held her breath waiting, and after a few moments the door opened slightly with a creak.

 The Bard had met very few Elves in her life, and this one seemed different from most of them.
 She was tall for an Elf, as tall as Doremi herself.
-The Elf possessed a soft, yet angular face which was framed by her flowing hair of autumn gold, and she was attired in a white chiffon gown trimmed with golden brocade that had a near etheric quality to it.
+The Elf possessed a soft, yet angular face that was framed by her flowing hair of autumn gold, and she was attired in a white chiffon gown trimmed with golden brocade that had a near etheric quality to it.

 The Elfwoman said nothing, but a single purple eye peered out through a crack of the door as if waiting for Doremi to state her business.